Current Post-Baccalaureate Students

 Started program in Fall 2023

 Charlie graduated in 2023 from the University of Lynchburg with a B.S. in Biomedical Sciences.
 During his time at the university, Charlie’s interest in the brain was largely driven by his minor in neuroscience - but in his senior year, he enrolled in a Neuropsychology course and discovered a passion for the field of psychology as well.
 As a member of the orchestra and wind symphony, Charlie combined his love for music with his love for science, research, and the brain, conducting an independent research project titled “Exploring the Use of EEG-Based Machine Learning to Predict Music-Related Brain Activity” to fulfill his senior thesis requirement for his honors college curriculum.
-Charlie aims to gain experience in both clinical and lab-based research settings while attending the post-bacc program, working in Dr. Piff's Morality, Emotion, and Social Hierarchy (MESH) lab and conducting field study internships.
-These skills will bolster his abilities as a scientist and researcher and help him achieve his goal of earning a PhD in cognitive science.
+During his time in the post-bacc program, Charlie has been working in Dr. Piff's Morality, Emotion, and Social Hierarchy (MESH) lab and completing courses such as Cognitive Behavioral Therapy, Clinical Psychology, Statistical Analysis in Social Ecology, Biological Psychology, and Social Psychology.
+He also completed a field study internship at LD Neuropsychological Testing in Winter 2024.
+Most recently (in May 2024), Charlie was admitted to the Knight Campus Graduate Internship Program (accelerated master's program) in the Molecular Sensors and Biotechnology Track at the University of Oregon.
+He will begin this program in June 2024, and he will finish up our post-bacc program (by taking an asynchronous online course) in the Winter or Spring of 2025.

 Teresa Verduzco Villa